jovitaand/ChatBot-via-ML-using-python-for-NGO/README.md

 Sheet_1.csv contains 80 user responses, in the response_text column, to a therapy chatbot.
 Bot said: 'Describe a time when you have acted as a resource for someone else'.
 User responded.
-If a response is 'not flagged', the user can continuetalking to the bot.
+If a response is 'not flagged', the user can continue talking to the bot.
 If it is 'flagged', the user is referred to help.

 The steps involved in the project are: